pr-omethe-us/PyKED/README.md

 In order to have a more open and welcoming community, PyKED adheres to a code of conduct adapted from the [Contributor Covenant](http://contributor-covenant.org) code of conduct.
 The code of conduct for PyKED is available in the GitHub Repository  in the [CODE_OF_CONDUCT.md](https://github.com/pr-omethe-us/PyKED/blob/master/CODE_OF_CONDUCT.md) file.

 Please adhere to this code of conduct in any interactions you have in the PyKED community.
 It is strictly enforced on all official PyKED repositories, websites, and resources.
-If you encounter someone violating these terms, please let a maintainer (@kyleniemeyer, @bryanwweber, via email at chemked@googlegroups.com) know and we will address it as soon as possible.
+If you encounter someone violating these terms, please let a maintainer ([@kyleniemeyer](https://github.com/kyleniemeyer), [@bryanwweber](https://github.com/bryanwweber), or via email at chemked@googlegroups.com) know and we will address it as soon as possible.

 ## License